nlkitai/nlux/docs/docs/api/001-overview.md

 `NLUX` is a highly customizable and fully featured conversational AI UI library with 2 main layers:

-* **[The User Interface Layer](/api/ui)** 🎨 — Which is responsible for `everything that gets rendered` on the screen, such as the conversation component, the prompt input, the streaming of AI responses back to the user, and so on.
+* **[The User Interface Layer](/api/ui)** 🎨 — Which is responsible for `everything that gets rendered` on the screen, such as the user and the AI messages, the prompt composer, and the markdown received from AI.
-* **[The Adapters Layer](/learn/adapters)** 🔌 — Which enables the `integration with several AI backends`, by handling API calls, and response streaming.
-Iy allows for `custom adapters` to be built for any backend.
+* **[The Adapters Layer](/learn/adapters)** 🔌 — Which enables the `integration with AI backends` by handling API calls, response streaming, and more.
+It also allows for `custom adapters` to be built for any backend.

 ## Platforms